+SPC Rules

-SPC 2011 Rules IEEE Region 8 Student Paper Contest
+IEEE Region 8 Student Paper Contest

-GENERAL
+A. GENERAL

-- 1. Once each year, each Branch may hold a Paper Contest under its own responsibility. - 2.
+- 1. Once every year, each IEEE Student Branch (SB) may hold a Student Paper Contest (SPC) under its own responsibility. - 2.
 The winner(s) of each Branch Contest may compete for the Region 8 Contest, held within the Region limits.
 A Branch may submit one paper for every 100 branch members or part thereof, with a maximum of three papers. - 3.
-An international jury will grade the written papers without knowledge of the identity of the author and of his school, and will decide which papers will be accepted for presentation at the oral finals. - 4.
-If accepted for the oral finals, the paper must be presented by one person only, although it may be authored by more than one. - 5.
-Each author must be a member of an IEEE Student Branch at the time of the original submission of the paper to the Branch Contest, and a member (student or not) of the IEEE at the time of the oral presentation.
-The work presented has to be completed before the student receives the engineering degree that entitles him/her to start preparing a doctoral thesis; and the submission of the paper to the Region 8 Contest must be completed within 12 months after graduation.
+However a paper can be submitted by a student branch if the student branch counselor supports the paper and the paper is within the valid rules for submission. - 4.
+At Region 8 Contest an international Jury, will grade the written papers without knowledge of the identity of the author and of his school.
+Jury will decide which papers will be accepted for presentation at the Region 8 SPC oral finals. - 5.
+Only IEEE student members and IEEE graduate student members are allowed to be authors of the SPC papers.
+Each author has to be a member of an IEEE R8 Student Branch at the time of the original submission of the paper to the Branch Contest and a member (student or not) of the IEEE at the time of the oral presentation.
+The work presented has to be completed before the student receives the engineering degree that entitles him/her to start preparing a doctoral thesis and the submission of the paper to the Region 8 Contest must be completed within 12 months after graduation.
 A doctoral thesis is not considered. - 6.
-Although the original paper i.e., the paper that was submitted to the local Branch Contest may be written in any language, the paper that is submitted to the Region 8 Contest should be in English.
+Although the original paper i.e. the paper that was submitted to the local Branch Contest may be written in any language, the paper that is submitted to the Region 8 Contest should be in English.
 The oral presentation shall be in English, as well. - 7.
 When entering a paper in the Region 8 Contest, each SB Counselor will provide a document certifying that condition 5 is fulfilled, giving the IEEE membership number(s) of the author(s), and stating during which year(s) after high school the work has been performed.
 Any other useful information concerning the work and background is welcome.
-This document should be attached to the Student Paper Cover Sheet (see "Author guidelines on paper layout"). - 8.
-Travel expenses (train 2nd class, or plane economy class for very long distances) will be provided by the Region 8 Student Activities Fund to one author of each paper accepted by the jury for oral presentation.
-Living expenses which may occur while attending the oral presentation may also be reimbursed; the guidelines for this reimbursement will be mailed to attendees before the presentation. - 9.
-The Life Member Fund is offering three prizes (the year 2009 amounts were respectively 800, 500 and 200 US Dollars).
-Furthermore, the Region 8 Student Activities Fund offers 250 US Dollars as the "Dick Poortvliet Award" to the branch where the winner comes from. - 10.
+This document should be attached to the Student Paper Cover Sheet (see "Author Guidelines on Paper Layout" and "Student Paper Cover Sheet"). - 8.
 Finalists selected by the Jury will be invited to present their papers at one of the Region 8 Conferences.
 If acceptable to the organizers of the conference at which the oral finals take place, the papers that have been accepted for oral presentation will be published in the proceedings of that conference and possibly included in IEEE Xplore Database.
-The final format of the papers should be in accordance with the conference proceedings' rules.
-An electronic version of the finalists' papers will also be published in the IEEE Region 8 SAC web pages. - 11.
-Published work is excluded from the Contest.
-Any paper subsequently published should mention an acknowledgement of the received award.
+Since the five finalist papers are being included in the conference proceedings as well as in IEEE Xplore Library, the rules will now allow that the name of the supervisor/mentor may be added, as an author, to the final version of the paper sent to the conference organisation.
+This does not change in any way the basic rule that the submitted paper is the work of the student.
+Electronic versions of the finalists' papers will also be published in the IEEE Region 8 SAC web pages.